Starklord17/SolidityTaskContract/README.md

-# Solidity Smart Contract
+# Simple Smart Contract with solidity.

-## Simple CRUD with solidity

-Creación de un smart contract usando Remix IDE
+## Creating a smart contract using Remix IDE

+## Functions:
+Create, Find, Read, Update and Delete.